Crell/php-rfcs/property-hooks/examples.md

 # Usage examples

-This section includes a collection of examples the authors feel are representative of how hooks can and will be used.
+This section includes a collection of examples the authors feel are representative of how property hooks can and will be used.
 It is non-normative, but gives a sense of how hooks can be used to improve a code base.

 ## Derived properties